Shivam0400/HTML-TASK-1/README.md

 ## 📜 How to Use

-1. Clone the repository:git clone https://github.com/Shivam0400/HTML-TASK-1.git
+1. Clone the repository: git clone https://github.com/Shivam0400/HTML-TASK-1.git
 2. Open index.html in a web browser.

 ## 💡 Future Enhancements